easy1staking-com/fluidtokens-bot/README.md

 ## Resources

-This BOT has developed by Giovanni, SPO of [EASY1 Stake Pool](https://easy1staking.com), using the following languages and frameworks:
+This BOT has developed using the following languages and frameworks:

 1. Java JDK 17
 2. Spring Boot 3.1.5
 3. [Cardano Client Lib 0.5.1](https://github.com/bloxbean/cardano-client-lib)
 4. [Yaci Store](https://github.com/bloxbean/yaci-store)

+## Cardano Client Lib - Java

+The Java Cardano Client Lib is growing fast and in this project you can see how easy it is to write sophisticated, production grade, code to achieve complex data indexing.

+Wants to find out more?
+Join the Blox Bean Discord server and join a vibrant committed java developer community.

+Thanks

-## Support
+## Kudos

-Like what you're seeing?
-Support me by delegating to the [EASY1 Stake Pool](https://pool.pm/20df8645abddf09403ba2656cda7da2cd163973a5e439c6e43dcbea9)
+Hi!
+This is Giovanni from [EASY1 Stake Pool](https://pool.pm/20df8645abddf09403ba2656cda7da2cd163973a5e439c6e43dcbea9) I'm very happy to have contributed to the creation of this project for Fluidtokens.

+If you find this project interesting and wants to know more, follow me on github or [twitter](https://twitter.com/CryptoJoe101)